Being organized makes life easier that’s for sure. To help you out I have come up with some realistic organizing tips.

 There is no doubt that clutter can easily accumulate over time and can be super stressful to look at.
 Piles of different things and countless to-do lists can potentially drag you down.

-This can affect not just your day to day schedule, but all aspects of your life, both work and play.
+This can affect not just your day-to-day schedule, but all aspects of your life, both work, and play.
 To relieve yourself from the stress of being disordered, there is a simple solution.
 Be organized!

-However, like most things in life, simple does not mean easy.
+However, like most things in life, simple does not always mean easy.
 You need to put in the extra effort of getting organized and staying organized, which can eventually reduce stress levels and will make you feel more accomplished and in control.

 New York Times article is very informative on the subject of the psychological effect of a cluttered home HERE

 Clutter Could Be Ruining your Life!